Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 17. Roadmap

-17.1 v2.x — Stability and ecosystem (H2 2026)
+17.1 v2.x — Stability & ecosystem (H2 2026)

-- Prometheus exporter endpoint: Expose a
+- Prometheus exporter endpoint: Expose an HTTP

 17.2 v3.x — Advanced recovery (H1 2027)